visionmedia/masteringnode/chapters/globals.md

 ### process.argv

-When executing a file with the `node` executable `process.argv` provides access to the argument vector, the first value being the node executable, second being the filename, and remaining values being the arguments passed.
+When executing a file with the `node` executable, `process.argv` provides access to the argument vector, the first value being the node executable, second being the filename, and remaining values being the arguments passed.

 For example our source file _./src/process/misc.js_ can be executed by running:

 	$ node src/process/misc.js foo bar baz

 in which we call `console.dir(process.argv)`, outputting the following: